 Liana Babayan received her doctorate from the University of Georgia in French and Francophone Literature.
 Her primary field of interest is Contemporary French and Francophone literature with an emphasis on Francophone women's writing from North Africa (the Maghreb).
 Her recent research concentrates on the representation of the exile in the recent works of two renowned Algerian born French writers, Assia Djebar and Helene Cixous, whose work focuses on the elaboration of postcolonial feminist writings, illustrating broad theoretical and analytical points about women writing between two worlds.
 Liana is exploring how the female writers attempt to rediscover, via textual practice, the place where the exile (linguistic and cultural non-belonging) is initiated and how the understanding of the exile becomes a significant part of their "ecriture feminine" and identity.

-Giada Biasetti is Assistant Professor of Spanish in the Department of English and Foreign Languages at Augusta University.
-She has served four years at Iowa State University as Assistant Professor of Spanish in the Department of World Languages and Cultures.
+Giada Biasetti is Associate Professor of Spanish in the Department of English and Foreign Languages at Augusta University.
 Her teaching interests include Spanish language, literature, and culture as well as translation and interpretation.
 She also has experience teaching Italian language and culture.